amyDing629/CSC207-Project/phase1/README.txt

 quit(0): stop 'main' execution

 register(2): register an account.
-         --> enter username and password(only numbers and letters are allowed, else might cause errors.)
+         --> enter username (comma, period, and semicolon are not allowed for username) and password (only numbers and letters are allowed for password, else might cause errors.)
 NonAdmin login(1): contains all user functions in the program.
 (Enter correct user name and password to login)
          [login menu]
          --> Edit information(1)